mohitnippanikar/CovalenceAI/readme.md

 ## 🏁 Final Words

-Our team is proud to have created ConvulenceAI, which earned 4th place at Codeshahstra!
+Our team is proud to have created ConvulenceAI.
 We faced significant challenges implementing the ML-based access control system but learned valuable lessons about integrating AI into enterprise solutions.
 We're excited to continue developing this platform to revolutionize how businesses interact with their data.

 ---